Join or Sign In

 James Jordan, Sam Elliot, and Billy Bob Thornton, Landman

-Landman Season 2 broke just about every streaming record Paramount+ had en route to its surprisingly optimistic finale, and now a horde of fans is champing at the bit for more of the adventures of oilman Tommy Norris (Billy Bob Thornton).
-Fortunately, co-creator Taylor Sheridan is pretty efficient, and so we probably won't have to wait multiple years for Season 3.
+Landman Season 2 broke just about every streaming record Paramount+ had en route to its surprisingly optimistic finale, and ever since then a horde of fans has been champing at the bit for more of the adventures of oilman Tommy Norris (Billy Bob Thornton).
+Fortunately, co-creator Taylor Sheridan is pretty efficient, and so unlike with certain other big shows, we probably won't have to wait multiple years for Season 3 — though it's starting to look as though it may take a little longer to get done than Season 2 did.
 Let's take a look at what we know so far.

 There weren't any major character deaths in Season 2, so we can expect everyone important to come back for Season 3.
 Keep in mind, however, that Season 2 did completely write off Ainsley Norris's overly respectful boyfriend with a brief line of dialogue, and so it's possible something similar will happen with another supporting character or two.
 But we don't have any reason to speculate along those lines yet.
 For now, you should expect everybody who matters to be back.